Morkporkpor/alx-low_level_programming/README.md

-Script in 0-preprocessor file writes a script that runs a C file through the preprocessor and saves the result into another file
+Script in 0-preprocessor file writes a script that runs a C file through the preprocessor and saves the result into another file.
+OK
+README.md not empty